bpcvdhelm/Kubespray-4RPI4/README.md

 ## The tasks
 - At first you need to prepare the SD cards for the Pi's.
 Google for instructrions to install Ubuntu LTS on the raspberry PI's.
 - Then login to each ubuntu and configure the wlan0 wifi adapter with netplan.
-You can goolge howto do that or you can have a peek at the 01-prepare.yml file on howto do that.
+You can google howto do that or you can have a peek at the 01-prepare.yml file.
 - sh 01-prepare.sh
   - This will apply maintenance, disable unattended upgrades and enable cgroups memory.
 - sh 02-install.sh